AngleProtocol/angle-docs/side-products/merkl/lp-guide.md

 ---
-description: Guide for liquidity providers
+description: Guide for Liquidity Providers on concentrated liquidity AMMs to enjoy Merkl
 ---

 # 🌊 Liquidity Provider Guide

-As a liquidity provider, Merkl lets you customize your position to optimize your returns on AMMs like Uniswap V3 according to how incentivizors set up the distribution formula for the pool you're on.
+As a Liquidity Provider, Merkl lets you customize your position to optimize your returns on AMMs like Uniswap V3 according to how incentivizors set up the distribution formula for the pool you're on.

 All pools using Merkl are listed at [merkl.angle.money](https://merkl.angle.money).
 There are links to the pools and to the supported liquidity managers for you to deposit your funds. [merkl.angle.money](https://merkl.angle.money) may not be the only place where to find Merkl pools and there may be solutions relying on Merkl under the hood on other dApps.